 A burndown chart shows the amount of work that has been completed in a sprint, and the total work remaining.
 It gives you a visual representation of how your sprint is going and is used to predict your team's likelihood of completing their work in the time available.

-- If you notice that the team consistently finishes work early, this might be a sign that not enough work is committed to during sprint planning.
+- If you notice that the team consistently finishes work early, this might be an indication that not enough work is committed to during sprint planning.

-- If the team consistently miss their forecast, this might be a sign that too much work is included in the sprint.
+- If the team consistently misses their forecast, this might be an indication that too much work is included in the sprint.

-- If the burndown chart shows a sharp drop during the sprint, this might be a sign that work has not been estimated accurately, or broken down properly.
+- If the burndown chart shows a sharp drop during the sprint, this might be an indication that work has not been estimated accurately or broken down properly.

 You can access the sprint burndown chart by clicking the Burndown Chart link on the sprint board page.

 Below is an example of a burndown chart where the sprint is predicted to finish one day late based on the current progress.

 The burndown chart consists of multiple data points.
 The descriptions below explain how each of these data points is calculated.

 - This line represents the estimated number of points remaining to be completed for each day of the sprint if all the sprints tasks are to be done before the sprint end date.

 - The line is a straight line from the total number of points on the first day of the sprint to 0 points on the sprint end date.